lacouture100/DWD-2-Poster/README.md

 ## Process & Documentation

 I started by making a sketch to identify the main sections and colors in the poster.
-For the color HEX codes I used ().
+For the color HEX codes I used the [Color from image tool](https://html-color-codes.info/colors-from-image).
 I found three main areas, the top, the middle, and the bottom.
 The top and middle areas had a similar two column layout with geometry and text, and the bottom area was a full half circle with some text layed out in the same position as the superior sections.

 ![Grid layout on poster.](assets/layoutAnalysis_1.jpg) Grid layout on poster.